 - 6. Manuscripts are accepted for publication on the understanding that they have been submitted only to the Australian Journal of Environmental Education and that copyright will be owned by the publisher, the Australian Association for Environmental Education.
 Authors are responsible for the factual accuracy of their papers and for obtaining permission to reproduce text or illustrations from other publications.
-Documentary evidence of this permission is required. - 7.
-Authors will receive a complimentary copy of the journal issue in which their paper appears. - 8.
+Documentary evidence of this permission is required. - Authors will receive a complimentary copy of the journal issue in which their paper appears and ten copies of their article. - 8.
 All contributions should be addressed to:

+The Editor, AJEE

+C/- Faculty of Education,

+Deakin University

-The Editors, AJEE C/- Faculty of Education Deakin University 221 Burwood Highway, Burwood, Victoria 3125 Telephone: +61 3 9244 3855 Fax: +61 3 9244 6834 E-mail: aggough@deakin.edu.au
+221 Burwood Highway, Burwood, Victoria 3125

+Telephone: +61 3 9244 3855 Fax: +61 3 9244 6834

+E-mail: aggough@deakin.edu.a